habdelhadi08/weather_app_frontend/README.md

 I created full stack weather app..this is the frontend.
 I used vite and react to run this app.
 I have created different routes and components.
 I used weather app api.
+I used javascript.
 I used some css.
+I used on image from upslash
+Here is the link for my backend: